Back to jobs

 Key Responsibilities:

-• Design and conduct end-user training programs specifically tailored for customers following the implementation of their new CRM/cloud systems by Thunder
+• Design and deliver end-user training programs specifically tailored for customers following the implementation of Salesforce, AWS, or other related systems

 • Develop engaging training materials, including user guides, tip sheets and quick reference guides, tutorials, and video content, to support the learning process